Get a quote

 What is GraphQL?
 Image: Contentful.

-(GraphQL vs REST) Since REST is simply an API that transfers requests from clients to servers, GraphQL has been developed based on REST to make all the requests more optimized and straightforward.
-GraphQL was developed internally by the Facebook team in 2012 before being released and becoming open-source in 2015.
+We’ve learned that REST is simply an API that transfers requests from clients to servers.
+So, what about GraphQL?
+GraphQL has been developed based on REST to make all the requests more optimized and straightforward.
+It was developed internally by the Facebook team in 2012 before being released and becoming open-source in 2015.

 • GraphQL is a query language, using any data types provided by developers, thusGraphQL is flexible and easy to back up.